mnaberez/py65/README.markdown

 The following devices are simulated at this time:

- - `mpu6502` simulates the orignal NMOS 6502 microprocessor from MOS Technology, later known as Commodore Semiconductor Group (CSG).
+ - `mpu6502` simulates the original NMOS 6502 microprocessor from MOS Technology, later known as Commodore Semiconductor Group (CSG).
 At this time, all of the documented opcodes are supported.
 Support for the illegal opcodes is planned for the future.